What To Do After a Minor Car Accident

-What To Do After A Minor Car Accident
+Steps After A Minor Car Accident

 Don’t panic.
 The first thing to remember is that no one has been hurt – it’s only steel and glass, and could have been a lot worse.
 If you are on your way to work, call the office and let them know you’ll be late.
-If you want to call your partner or children, do so as well.

 Do not yell or react negatively toward the other driver(s).
 You do not want to escalate the event by turning a simple accident into a physical altercation.
 Avoid pushing, shoving, or threatening anyone.